 - had a will but not an executor;

-- or when the executor has died, has resigned or declined to serve or have been discharged from the case.
+- or when the executor has died, has resigned or declined to serve, or has been discharged from the case.

 The petitioning administrator is often required to submit a surety bond, inventory, and annual returns.